hitomihiumi/lazy-canvas/docs/textlayer.md

     </tr>
     <tr>
         <td>setWidth()</td>
-        <td>Sets the width of the zone in which the multiline and singleline text will be located</td>
+        <td>Sets the width of the zone in which the multiline and single line text will be located</td>
         <td>number</td>
         <td>false</td>
         <td>-</td>